jensgraetzer/minipseudo/README.md

 # minipseudo
 This is a very small pseudocode programming environment.
 It may be helpful for beginners who start learning their first programming language.
-It is a HTML file, so it can be executed on every operating system.
-Just open the file in a Webbrowser.
+It is a HTML file, so it runs on most devices, no matter what operating system.
+Just open the HTML file in a web browser.

-You can write program code and run it afterwards.
-Heare are some examples.
+You can write the program code, than run it.
+Here are a few examples:

 ## Example 1)

-    // Calculating the sum of all numbers in the array var myArray = [1, 3, 2, 6]
+    // Calculating the sum of all numbers in an array var myArray = [1, 3, 2, 6]
     print(myArray + "\n")
     var sum = 0